LCPQ/qcmath/README.md

 ```math
 \omega = \epsilon^{\text{HF}}_p + \Sigma_{pp}^c(\omega)
 ```
-where the diagonal approximation is used.
-Because we are, most of the time, interested in the quasiparticle solution we can use the linearized quasiparticle equation
+where a diagonal approximation of the self-energy is used.
+Because we are, most of the time, interested in the quasiparticle solution one can use the linearized quasiparticle equation
 ```math
 \epsilon^{\text{QP}}_p = \epsilon^{\text{HF}}_p + Z_p \Sigma_{pp}^c(\epsilon^{\text{HF}}_p)
 ```